 Natural ingredients list food sources, such as citrus or beets.
 In contrast, synthetic nutrients don’t provide a source.
 Synthetic ingredients also have a potency that’s much higher than anything in nature.
 For example, vitamin C can have 1,000 percent of the Daily Recommended Allowance.
 But, not all synthetic nutrients are bad.
 Some people tolerate them better which is why customization is important.

 3. Maximize Effectiveness

 Supplementation is unique for each person.
-It’s important to prioritize and dose supplements for your body.
+It’s crucial to prioritize and dose for your body.
 Also, focus on quality over quantity.
-Don’t take 10 supplements at once.
-You won’t know what’s helpful or harmful.
+Don’t take 10 at once or you won’t know what’s helpful or harmful.

-Get more successful results with supplements.
-Start one supplement at a time, at the lowest dose and increase to the amount you feel best.
+Get successful results with supplements… Start one supplement at a time, at the lowest dose and increase to the amount you feel best.

 4. Find Better Balance

 Balance supplements with a healthy diet and lifestyle.

 Supplements can’t replace a healthy diet or lifestyle.
 Eating healthy, nutrient-dense, whole food is a priority.
 The better your diet, the fewer supplements you’ll need.
 Can you skip them altogether?
 Unfortunately, that’s not recommended.
 Most modern food is lacking in nutrients.
 This is often due to soil depletion, food processing, and food transportation.

 Balance nutrients by taking supplements with a synergy of nutrients.
 Look for forms of nutrients that are most natural.
 Whole food ingredients are much easier for the body to absorb.

 A perfect example of this is whey protein.
 It’s much easier for the body to eat a high-quality source of protein.
 Favor proteins like chicken, fish or beans over something processed.
 Also, most whey proteins aren’t healthy.
 They’re often allergenic, highly processed, carcinogenic, and contain unhealthy filler ingredients.